Mar Vista Animal Medical Center

 The pink polka-dot granules contain chemicals of inflammation

-and give the cell its name as Eosin dye is pink.
+and give the cell its name because Eosin tissue stain is pink.

 (Photo Credit: CDC Public Health Image Library)